-The atmosphere is cosy, you feel like staying warm at home (« nesting » as the Anglo-Saxons say) and it’s the time of year when you can take the time to invite a few friends over for a quiet evening at home and enjoy some fine wines (without abuse!) around comforting dishes.
-Friends and family sometimes tell me that they don’t entertain much because they feel under pressure to serve an elaborate meal.
-But often, a good, simple meal is more than enough: your friends and family want to spend time with you, and you don’t have to spend the whole evening in the kitchen.
-It would be a pity for them and for you.
+The atmosphere is cozy, and it feels like the perfect time to stay warm at home—’nesting,’ as the Anglo-Saxons say.
+It’s also the season to invite a few friends over for a quiet evening, sharing good wine (in moderation!) and comforting dishes.
+Friends and family sometimes tell me they don’t host much because they feel pressured to serve an elaborate meal.
+But often, a simple, well-prepared dish is more than enough.
+Your loved ones want to spend time with you, not see you spending the whole evening in the kitchen.
+It would be a pity for both them and you.

 2. Choice of glassware